PeganovAnton/neuron-correlation-decorrelation-paper/README.md

-# Analysis ofneuron correlation and decorrelation during training of deep networks
+# Analysis of neuron correlation and decorrelation during training of deep networks
 The paper on correlation and decorrelation of neurons in neural networks